 Some of those who get at least 2Mbps will gain access to faster broadband speeds thanks to additional exchange upgrades to ADSL2+.

 For people with broadband speeds of less than 2Mbps, a subsided satellite service will be available.
+Please see our dedicated satellite page for more information.

-Through a combination of different solutions, Superfast Cornwall will be trying to bring faster broadband to as many people as possible in Cornwall and the Isles of Scilly; not only those that can access superfast fibre optic broadband.
+Through a combination of different solutions, Superfast Cornwall will be trying to bring faster broadband to as many people as possible in Cornwall and the Isles of Scilly; not only those that can access fibre optic broadband.

 Registrations of interest may help us plan technology solutions based on the needs of a particular community.
 If this is the case, we will talk to interested businesses and residents to best meet an area's specific requirements.

-Once you've checked your line (see our line checker on the top right of this page) to confirm superfast broadband is available to you, it's much the same as ordering normal broadband.
+Once you've checked your line (see our line checker on the top right of this page) to confirm fibre broadband is available to you, it's much the same as ordering normal broadband.
 There are a number of different Internet Service Providers (ISPs) offering the service, with prices starting from just £12.50 a month.

-If superfast broadband is not currently available in your area, fill in your details on our 'keep me in the loop' page and we'll get in touch as soon as we know you can get it.
+If fibre broadband is not currently available in your area, fill in your details on our 'keep me in the loop' page and we'll get in touch as soon as we know you can get it.

-Despite the upgrade, not all EO lines will be on the fibre optic footprint, but that doesn't mean broadband connection speeds won't be improved.
-Alternative technologies, such as wireless or satellite may be required to provide increase speed.
 Fill in the Keep me in the Loop form and we will let you when you can get connected.

 Once your order has gone through, an engineer will install the necessary equipment at your premises.